luisarizmendi/lab-ocp-intro/README.md

 `cd lab-ocp-intro`

-Now for running the workshop for multiple users (you need clusteradmin to launch this one):
+Now, if you want to run the workshop for any user on the cluster (you need clusteradmin privileges to launch this one):

 `./workshop/launch-workshop.sh`

-... or if you just want the environment for you
+... or if you just want the environment for you:

 `./workshop/launch-workshop.sh --singleuser`